gramineproject/gramine/Documentation/devel/performance.rst

    # of sync signals:   32
    # of async signals:  0

-   Performance counter stats for 'graphene-sgx helloworld':
+   Performance counter stats for 'gramine-sgx helloworld':
         3,568,568,948      cycles
         1,072,072,581      instructions
           172,308,653      branches